swiftlang/swift-evolution/proposals/nnnn-rawspan-safe-loading-api.md

   /// - Returns: A new value of type `UInt8`, read from `offset`. func load(fromByteOffset: Int = 0, as: UInt8.Type) -> UInt8

-  func load(fromByteOffset: Int = 0, as: Int8.Type) -> Int8
+  /// Returns a value constructed from the raw memory at the specified offset. func load(fromByteOffset: Int = 0, as: Int8.Type) -> Int8

   /// Returns a value constructed from the raw memory at the specified offset.